 All official notifications, requests for amendments etc. such as change of legal name, official address or authorised representative are processed in the Funding and Tenders Portal.

 Please refer to the guidelines presented at:

 https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/home (My Personal Area)

-Please use the information accessible via the H2020 Online Manual
+Please use the information accessible via the Online Guidance and Manuals in the Funding and Tender Opportunities Portal.